benhowell/benhowell.github.com/_drafts/the-forgotten-user.md

 <br/>
 <br/>

-#### Tooling, Compiling, Installing, Running
+#### Set up
 Please make your code easy to deploy and run/install.
 No future programmer wants to have to first find and then compile umpteen dependencies each requiring their own specific compiler version, each with special compiler flags.
 Make your stuff easily portable and runnable so your future programmers don't have to spend a week building it.
-Host the dependencies and do the compilation for your future users, and if need be, give them some precompiled binaries for the architectures you support.
-If there needs to be some configuration and placement of files/packages for the software to run, then write up a quick installer or a little script with an install.txt to do it for them.
-If possible, make your software run wherever it is placed (i.e. in a compressed file that can be unpacked wherever they choose).
-Finally, if you must make your users compile _anything_ the try to at least keep the tooling to a minimum (e.g. don't make them use numerous make derivitives and/or compilers).
+Host the dependencies and do the compilation for them, and if need be, give them your special precompiled binary dependencies for the architectures you support.
+If there needs to be some configuration and placement of files, dependencies or packages for the software to run, then write up a quick installer or a little script with an install.txt to do it for them.

+If possible, make your software run wherever it is placed (i.e. in a compressed file that can be unpacked wherever the future programmer chooses).
+Finally, if you must make your users compile _anything_ then try to at least keep the tooling to a minimum (e.g. don't make them use numerous derivitives of make or a number of different compilers or versions thereof).
 Do as much of the heavy lifting as you can for your user to get them up and running because unless they absolutely have to use your stuff, any burden here will drive them to an easier solution, and if they are stuck with your manual build methods then they will resent you.
 <br/>
 <br/>